Why business owners need to become great storytellers

 By engaging listeners in your story, you’re inviting them to engage with you, to build a connection.
 They might then tell their version of your story to their friends and family, or someone who might be looking for a business like yours.

 Being able to tell a great story – especially when it’s your own – can create connections with others beyond your periphery.
-Whether through words or images, in a YouTube tutorial, during a personal introduction at an event, or on a website… your story the part of your journey that you share with the world, so make sure you tell it well!
+Whether through words or images, in a YouTube tutorial, during a personal introduction or on a website, your story is part of your journey that you share with the world.
+So make sure you tell it well!